Juan Carlos Caicedo

-Juan Carlos Caicedo Solís (born 4 January 1998) is a Colombian footballer who plays as a defensive midfielder for Categoría Primera A side Cortuluá, on loan from Deportivo Cali.
+Juan Carlos Caicedo Solís (born 4 January 1998) is a Colombian footballer who plays as a defensive midfielder for Categoría Primera B side Patriotas Boyacá.

+Career

 Club career

-Deportivo Cali

 Caicedo started his career at Semillero FC in El Cerrito, where he played until he was 17, before moving to Deportivo Cali.

 Caicedo was the first player ever from Deportivo Cali's Escuelas Filiales (Subsidiary Schools) to be called up for the clubs professional team in March 2020 at the age of 20.
 A few days later, on 28 March 2018, Caicedo made his professional debut for the club against Deportes Tolima, when he came on as a substitute for Christian Rivera in the half time.
 He played one more game in 2018 in the following month and sat on the bench for three more games the rest of the year.

 In 2019, he got a few more games, making a total of nine league appearances.
 On 21 January 2020, 22-year old Caicedo moved to fellow league club Cúcuta Deportivo on loan for the 2020 season.
 He got his debut five days later, on 26 January 2020, against Patriotas Boyacá.

 Caicedo returned to Cali for the 2021 season.
-On 23 February 2021, Caicedo was loaned out again, this time to Categoría Primera B club Cortuluá for the rest of the year.
+On 23 February 2021, Caicedo joined Categoría Primera B club Cortuluá.
+Ahead of the 2024 season, Caicedo joined Categoría Primera A side Patriotas Boyacá.